-Students on the Four Week Installment Plan are required to make their payment in full on Monday (including holidays; funds must be received by the university no later than Monday), one week prior to the first day of the academic term.
-Subsequent installments must be paid in full every four weeks thereafter.
-Students who pay after the due date will be subject to a \$75 late fee.
-The Bursar will notify the student by email, with a copy to the University Registrar, that they have been dropped from their classes.
+Students on the Quarterly Payment Plan are required to make their payment on Monday (including holidays; funds must be received by the university no later than Monday), one week prior to the first day of the academic term.
+Students who pay after the due date will be subject to a \$75 Late Payment Fee.
+The Bursar will notify the student by email, with a copy to the University Registrar, that they will be dropped from their classes if the full payment for the quarter has not been made.

-International students who drop below a full course load must by law have their SEVIS Records terminated.
+International students dropped from their current classes must by law have their I-20 forms immediately terminated.
 This will also result in administrative dismissal from the University.
 Therefore, these students will need to consult immediately with their respective Designated School Official (DSO).